UWIS dive: SAR exercise with ROV & Alltab

 Snapshot - 380.png

-The last task was to find the object detected by the side scan sonar earlier.
-To do this, we mounted one UWIS Diver Unit on the ROV to get its position and depth for navigation every two seconds.
+The final task involved finding an object detected earlier with side scan sonar.
+A UWIS Diver Unit was mounted on the ROV to provide its position and depth, updating every two seconds.

 Snapshot - 383.pngBase onboard